ComptoxAI Databases¶

 ComptoxAI relies mainly on two databases:

-A graph database, implemented in Neo4j
+A graph database, implemented in Memgraph

 A feature database, implemented in MongoDB